Malcolm Dunbar: Spanish Civil War

 Following the outbreak of civil war in Spain in July 1936, Dunbar left London to join the anti-fascists on 5 January 1937.
 Once in Spain, Dunbar undertook two weeks training before being sent to the front line.
 He first saw action at the Battle of Jarama on 12 February 1937.
 As a new recruit, Dunbar had enlisted as a 'soldado' (private) but by 15 February he had been made group leader of the battalion.
 He continued in this role until his arm was injured in an attack against the Fascists in mid-January 1938.

 Dunbar recuperated from his wound at Colmenar, Quintanar, Alcazar and Murcia before moving to Benicàssim by 22 February.
 There, Dunbar was elected partially responsible for the English-speaking front at the military hospital Villa Ralph Fox in Benicassim.
 He remained at the villa until 10 March, when he returned to Albacete.
 Finding the 16th Battalion quartermaster unable to command his men, Dunbar took the opportunity to return to the Jarama Front.
 After the quartermaster returned, Dunbar was attached to the battalion HQ in the capacity of interpreter.
 After another three weeks, he was sent back to Albacete and the officer school.

-Dunbar continued to rise through the ranks.
-He became the most senior British ranking infantry officer in Spain when he served as the chief of staff for the entire 15th International Brigade at the Battle of the Ebro in July 1938.
+Dunbar was appointed as chief of staff for the 15th International Brigade during the Battle of the Ebro in July 1938.
 Dunbar was demobilized in December 1938 having served 23 months.
-The shy, taciturn Dunbar never gave any interviews on his time in Spain and information on him has always been fairly scarce, despite his high rank and illustrious record.
+Dunbar never gave any interviews on his time in Spain and information on him has always been fairly scarce, despite his high rank and illustrious record.